Toddlers nap until 3 to 4 years old, on average. Learn all you need to know about your toddler’s nap based on my 15+ years as a sleep consultant.

 My toddler’s naps are too short

 Short naps are a common complaint among parents, so you’re not alone!
 First, determine if your toddler’s “short nap” is age-appropriate.
 For example, a 17-month old who is still taking two naps may be taking one or two shorter naps because it’s time to transition to one nap.
 Or, a 3-year-old near the end of napping may only need a 45-60 minute snooze per day to get to bedtime.
-There is a difference between taking a short nap and not getting enough sleep versus getting the sleep she needs.
+There is a difference between taking a short nap and not getting enough sleep versus getting the sleep they need.

 Assuming your toddler should be napping longer and isn’t, there are a few reasons your toddler may not be napping long enough: